sagarprince/code_evaluator/README.md

 * **API Usage:** Be mindful of Google Generative AI API usage limits and costs.
 * **Security:** Consider security measures to protect user code and API keys.

+If you found this project helpful, please give it a star on GitHub!